HOW RACING WORKS

 Primarily, an applicant for an Open/Public Licence will have served an apprenticeship of two years as an Assistant Trainer, and had been promised not less than five (5) horses to train.

-Trainers with more than 10 horses - 2 Assistants
+Trainers with more 1O horses - 2 Assistants

 Private Trainers are entitled to 1 Assistant provided he has not less than 2 years experience and have a minimum of 5 horses in training.